Network News September

 Quality and Performance

-We heard the feedback.
-To assist the process, have redeveloped the form to an editable format.
-The new version is easier to complete and includes simple instructions on how to use Microsoft Word’s built-in drawing tools to add a digital signature.
+To assist the process, we have redeveloped the form into an editable format that is much easier to use.
+The new version also includes simple instructions on how to add a digital signature using Microsoft Word's built-in drawing tools.

-- For Sites: Available now on the LMS → Online Library → Site Management → Adaptations
+- For Sites: The new form is now available on the LMS: Online Library → Site Management → Adaptations

 For further information, please get in touch with your Site Advisor.